Lp Fourier multipliers on compact Lie groups: Applications to central multipliers

 \section{Applications to central multipliers}

 We turn to some applications of Theorem~\ref{thm:main1}.
 First we collect some statements about central sequences $\sigma\in\Sigma(\widehat\G)$, $\sigma(\xi) = \sigma_\xi \mathrm I$.
 Particular examples of interest are defined in terms of $d_\xi$ or $\lambda_\xi$ or appear in connection with invariant multipliers on homogeneous spaces with respect to massive subgroups.
-For the sake of simplicity we assume in the sequel that $\sigma_\xi$ is defined on the full weight lattice and invariant under the Weyl group $\mathcal W$ (and not on the positive cone of maximal weights).
-We refer to \cite{Fegan} for Weyl group, Weyl dimension and Weyl character formula.
+For the sake of simplicity we assume in the sequel that $\sigma_\xi$ is defined on the full weight lattice $\Lambda\subset\mathfrak t^*$ for the Cartan subalgebra $\mathfrak t$, and treat $\widehat G$ as subset of $\Lambda$, representations identified with their dominant highest weights.
+We refer to e.g. \cite{Fegan} for Weyl group, Weyl dimension and Weyl character formula.
 We will use a notion of difference operators on the weight lattice; difference operators of higher order are understood as iterates of first order forward differences on this lattice.